sugar-jee/BashProject/README.md

 # Instructions
 Here are instructions for writing successful commands with this code:

+Usage:
-Usage: ./BashScript.sh <-f/-d> <file/directory name> <-p/-l> <file/directory permissions> <-c/-h>
+./BashScript.sh <-f/-d> <file/directory name> <-p/-l> <file/directory permissions> <-c/-h>
-Options:"
+Options:
-    -f <filename>: Specify an existing file/Create a new file."
+    -f <filename>: Specify an existing file/Create a new file.
     -p <filepermissions>: Specify the file permissions.
-Format: ###" -d <directoryname>: Specify an existing directory/Create a new directory."
+Format: ### -d <directoryname>: Specify an existing directory/Create a new directory.
     -l <directorypermissions>: Specify the directory permissions.
-Format: ###" -c <filename or directoryname>: Specify an existing file or directory to check the permissions of."
+Format: ### -c <filename or directoryname>: Specify an existing file or directory to check the permissions of.
     -h: Display this help information.

 # Examples